mllewis/RC/data/experiment/README - experiment_data.md

 README - experimental_data
 ---

-This folder contains all the raw experimental data collected in experiments 1-9, 11-12 (11-12 are not reported in the paper).
-The data has been anonymized to remove worker ID's from Amazon Mechanical Turk.
+This folder contains all the raw experimental data collected in Experiments 1-9 and 11-12 (11-12 are not reported in the paper).
+The data have been anonymized to remove worker ID's from Amazon Mechanical Turk.

 Data for each experiment is saved as a separate csv file.
 RC2_long.csv and RC5_long.csv are cached files written by R.

-*****
+---

 Experiment Number Key (Paper -> Original):
 1 -> 34